alessiomason/WAII-Labs/README.md

 # Web Applications II Labs
-Repository for the laboratories of the Web Applications II course

-At the end of the project, the application.properties file will be added

-# Web Applications II Labs
 ### Repository for the laboratories of the Web Applications II course
 The repository contains the 5 laboratories and the final project for the Web Applications II course (A.Y.
 2022/23, Politecnico di Torino).
 Each folder contains the PDF of the assignment.